Bendix Corporation: Automotive

 Starting in the 1950s or before, Bendix Pacific designed, tested, and manufactured hydraulic components and systems, primarily for the military.
 In the same facility, avionics and other electronic hardware was designed, manufactured, and documented in technical manuals.
 Much of this operation was relocated to a new facility in Sylmar, California, where they had a large deep indoor pool for testing sonar.
 Telemetry components for the RIM-8 Talos surface-to-air missile included transmitters and oscillators in various frequency bands as well as the missile itself were designed and built by Bendix.
 They built and installed the telemetry system in all the ground stations for the first crewed space flights.
 For this program, they developed the first cardio tachometer and respiration rate monitor system which enabled a ground-based physician to observe an astronaut's vital signs.
 MK46 torpedo electronics also came from this facility.
 Other diverse products included radar detectors in aircraft that identified ground missile tracking and ground missiles launched at aircraft.
 In the 1960s they produced an anti-lock brake system for military aircraft using established technology similar to Dunlop's earlier Maxaret.
 The technology is similar to the notched wheel and reluctor now used in cars.

 Bendix Scintilla manufactured MIL SPEC electrical connectors of many styles.
 Criteria were met for hostile and non-hostile environments that provided seals against liquids and gasses.

 In 1971, Bendix introduced the world's first true computerized ABS (anti-lock) system on Chrysler's 1971 Imperial.
 Production continued for several years.
-Under its present ownership by Honeywell, Bendix continues to manufacture automotive brakes and industrial brakes for a wide variety of industries.
+Under its later ownership by Honeywell, Bendix continued to manufacture automotive brakes and industrial brakes for a wide variety of industries.
 In 2014, Honeywell sold the Bendix trademark for automotive brakes in the US, to MAT Holdings.

 Many Bendix automotive, truck and industrial brakes sold in the United States used asbestos as late as 1987.
 Bendix's current parent, Honeywell, continues to deal with numerous lawsuits brought as a result of asbestos-containing Bendix brand brakes.